Santa, Kim and Ray Liotta's brother...

 Curtis Mayfield (June 3, 1942-December 26, 1999)—57 is too young if you ask me, even if you haven’t produced music that matches your output in the ‘60s and ‘70s.
 And if Julia Roberts can’t live in a world without Denzel Washington winning an Oscar (eyes rolling here) then I can’t live in a world where Curtis Mayfield is dead.
 Well, Julia got her stupid wish while I have to live the delusion of pretending Mayfield is still out there singing "They Don't Know."
 Responsible for a record I listen to at least once a week, The Impressions epic, genius, unmatched “This Is My Country” (it was finally just re-released on CD and vinyl—go enrich your life and musical taste and buy it) and “Superfly” as well as other standouts, the musical pioneer and one of the first outspoken black power movers had to go on and die in 1999.
 So, so, so wrong.
 I don’t even like writing about it.
 Especially since after a 1990 accident on stage (a lighting rig fell on him) he had been paralyzed from the neck down.
 The guy who famously sang the words “Every brother is a leader” and admitted to being a “Fool for You” does not deserve this.
 I’m a fool for him.

-I had a horrible Halloween.
-After discussing what babies people were over there beloved flu shots...after I bragged about how I NEVER get sick, certainly NEVER the Flu, I woke up the next day, sick with what would appear to be a cold/flu.
+Halloween was horrible.
+After discussing what babies people were over rushing out for their beloved flu shots, after I stupidly bragged about how I never get sick, certainly never the flu, I woke up the next day, sick with what would appear to be a cold/flu.
 So as I write feeling as if a knife is scraping the inside of my throat, I can only say that, well, I don't feel like writing much.
 I'd rather take more Xanax (I know, I know.
 It does nothing for a cold.
 But at least I'm calm) and watch Sudden Fear with Joan Crawford and Jack Palance for the tenth time.

-I rarely bound up to celebrities and can think of four others I HAD to meet: Jerry Lewis, Camille Paglia, Ike Turner and Eldridge Cleaver whom I spotted walking around Powell's bookstore.
-Like them, I HAD to at least shake Patty's hand.
-So not only did I get to meet my idol (who was charming, funny, warm and just dark enough to understand why she was such a genius at age ten) but talk to her about what that movie meant to some girls (like me).
-We, Bad Seed fans would all like (or secrectly have) a little Rhoda Penmark in us...and Patty, with clear relish, agreed.
+I rarely bound up to celebrities but I had to at least shake Patty's hand.
+So not only did I get to meet Ms. McCormack (who was charming, funny, warm and just dark enough to understand why she was such a genius at age ten) but talk to her about what that movie meant to some girls (like me).
+We, Bad Seed fans would all like (or secrectly have) a little Rhoda Penmark in us, and Patty, with relish, agreed.
 "It's scary for men," she said, "but girls get it!
 They want to do all these things, maybe not kill, but you know, work it..."
 Of course.

 In honor--I'm running my Bad Seed piece again and then, going to bed, dreaming of the future of Monica Breedlove, who would have been iced had the movie not changed the ending to cute little Rhoda getting hit by that lightning bolt which always pisses me off.
 She could have grown up to become...Pretty Poison.

-Ah…the baby blonde.
+The baby blonde.
 That symbol of purity, beauty and goodness.
 In 1950’s America who wouldn’t want to have a lovely, flaxen haired child to adore and spoil?
-Of course, everyone, but by 1956, two important films emerged, showing the underbelly of these perfect specimens.
-The more esteemed, and notorious (it was banned by the Legion of Decency after all) was Elia Kazan’s Baby Doll, in which the gorgeous child bride Carroll Baker destroys Karl Malden’s masculinity whilst sleeping in a crib and sucking her thumb.
-Never mind she’s 19 going on 20.
-While other relevant issues pervade Kazan’s masterful take on Tennessee Williams, the lingering image is of Ms. Baker in that crib…an iconic vision of arrested sexuality.
+Who wouldn't now?
+But by 1956, two important films emerged -- showing the underbelly of these perfect specimens.
+The more esteemed, and notorious (it was condemned by the Legion of Decency) was Elia Kazan’s Baby Doll, in which the gorgeous child bride Carroll Baker destroys Karl Malden’s masculinity whilst sleeping in a crib and sucking her thumb.
+While other relevant issues pervade Kazan’s masterful take on Tennessee Williams, the lingering image is of Ms. Baker in that crib is an iconic, powerful vision of arrested sexuality.

-But just as viewers took a gander at Baby Doll, they had another blonde to contend with—a much younger, smarter and deadlier one—The Bad Seed.
-Pretty 10 year-old Patty McCormack playing an 8 year-old in pig tails and pinafore skirts as Rhoda Penmark, a curtsying, cutie-pie brat who’ll manipulate, terrorize and KILL anyone who gets in her way.
-Both actresses’ were deservedly Oscar nominated for their performances but its Mervyn LeRoy’s picture, though much loved by cultists, which remains highly underrated.
+But just as viewers took a heated look at Baby Doll, they had another blonde to contend with -- a younger and deadlier one -- The Bad Seed.
+Pretty 10-year-old Patty McCormack playing an 8-year-old, owning her pig tails and pinafore skirts as Rhoda Penmark, a curtsying, cutie-pie brat who’ll manipulate, terrorize and kill anyone who gets in her way.
+Both actresses’ were deservedly Oscar nominated for their performances, both pictures became the more cultish pictures in these filmmaker's canons (Bad Seed and Baby Doll fans are a devoted group) and both have felt a touch underrated through time.

-Part of the problem may lie in the transfer of play to film.
-LeRoy rightfully transported nearly all of the actors from the successful stage play (most likely to the annoyance of Warner Brothers who probably desired a bigger star for Rhoda’s mother) but had to change the ending.
-In the play, Rhoda goes on playing her continual practice piece, "Claire de Lune" on the piano after her killings.
+In the case of The Bad Seed, part of the problem may lie in the transfer from play to film.
+Director Mervyn LeRoy rightfully transported nearly all of the actors from the successful stage play (adapted by Maxwell Anderson from the novel by William March), but was forced to change the ending.
+In the play, an unstoppable Rhoda continues her evil while after her killings, she chillingly plays her continual practice piece, "Claire de Lune" on the piano.
 Perfect.
-In the film, she is socked with a lightning bolt.
-Also perfect.
-But not to endorse the harm of children, even the most evil, Warner Brothers had LeRoy tack on actress Nancy Kelly spanking little McCormack— assuring the audience this was all a bunch of fun.
-You know, burning, drowning, murdering kids with tap shoes--fun!
+In the picture, however, she is socked with a lightning bolt.
+O.K, also perfect.
+But, (and I'm not endorsing the harm of children here, even evil children), Warner Brothers instructed LeRoy to further punish Rhoda, or in this case Patty, by having cast members spank little McCormack, assuring the audience this was all a bunch of fun.
+You know, burning, drowning, murdering kids with tap shoes...

-But, in an early bit of camp—The Bad Seed is fun.
+But The Bad Seed is fun.
 Gleefully, unapologetically and relevantly fun.
-In its own way, the end changes just make the picture even more inadvertently subversive.
-How we love to hate little Rhoda.
-And for some of us (myself included), how we love to love her…she’s just too damn full of vicious personality.
-I even go so far as to champion her actions and wish she would invoke more harm before her inevitable demise.
+In its own way, the tweaked ending just makes the picture even more inadvertently subversive, experimental, calling out to the audience that you've just seen a motion picture and haven't you enjoyed watching this cute little killer?
+The picture knows how we love to hate little Rhoda, and some of us, how we love to love her.
+She’s just too damn full of vicious personality.
+I'd even go so far as to nearly (I say nearly) champion her spirit (even if patholoical) and wish she would invoke more of that personality before her inevitable demise.
+She's such a fascinating vixen villain.
+More women, or little girls in this case, should be blessed with such material.

-But enough of my sick adoration and to the movie itself.
-Living with her mother Christine (an understandably neurotic Nancy Kelly) and mostly absent father (William Hopper--Hedda Hopper's son) her life is one of privilege and attention.
+Living with her mother Christine (an understandably neurotic Nancy Kelly) and mostly absent father (William Hopper, Hedda Hopper's son) Rhoda's life is one of privilege and attention.
 When kissing her father goodbye he asks “What would you give me for a basket of kisses?”
 Rhoda coos back: “A basket of hugs!”
-Landlady and supposed expert in psychology, Monica Breedlove (Evelyn Varden) dotes on Rhoda, applauding her out-moded manners and showering her with presents—one being rhinestone movie star glasses Rhoda, of course, loves.
-As she prattles on about Freud and abnormal psychology, this rather ridiculous woman cannot see the freakish behavior in front of her.
+Landlady and supposed expert in psychology, Monica Breedlove (Evelyn Varden) dotes on Rhoda, applauding her out-moded manners and showering her with presents, one, being rhinestone movie star glasses.
+Of course Rhoda loves those glassess and admires herself in the mirror like a little movie star.
+As Breedlove (the name!) prattles on about Freud and abnormal psychology, the rather ridiculous woman simply cannot see the freakish behavior in front of her.
+She's blinded by all that bright, beauteous blonde and fakey, clenched smiles.

-Though some have a tough time with The Bad Seed’s talkier sequences (especially when Rhoda’s not around), they remain intriguing looks into ideas that would later be considered serious and or scientific.
-It also points out how psychology can’t explain everything (hence, a bad seed) as the one woman who brags of her knowledge, can’t sense anything wrong with a child who’s, at the very least, self obsessed to the point of vapid narcissism.
-Never mind she’s a murderer.
+Though some have a tough time with The Bad Seed’s talkier sequences (especially when Rhoda’s not around), to me they are an intriguing look into ideas that would later be seriously considered in American life.
+They also point out how psychology can’t explain everything (hence, a bad seed) as the one woman (Breedlove) who brags of her knowledge, fails to sense anything wrong with a child who is, at the very least, self obsessed to the point of dangerous narcissism.
+Never mind she’s a murderer, she's an ungrateful, vapid manipulator.

 And, the golden moments come, again, between Leroy and Rhoda who argue like two prison inmates waiting for lockdown.
-Though Rhoda finds him revolting, he’s the only one who can scare her with his taunts of “stick blood hounds” or the idea that she can go to the electric chair for what he knows is a murder.
+Though Rhoda finds him revolting, he’s the only adult who can actually frighten the child with his taunts of “stick blood hounds” or the dreaded electric chair, a fate he swears she'll meet.
 “They don’t send little girls to the electric chair!”
 Rhoda protests.
 “Oh they don’t?”
 He answers.
 “The got a blue one for little boys and a pink one for little gals!”

-Though films like The Omen or The Good Son have tried, nothing compares to The Bad Seed—and no child actor has out-seeded McCormack.
+Films like The Omen or The Good Son have tried, nothing compares to The Bad Seed -- and no child actor has out-seeded McCormack.
 Calm and cool, she can also rip into fits of rage that are both terrifying and hilarious.
 Perfectly balancing a disarmingly adult demeanor with the tantrums of a little girl, her performance is even more impressive in that it’s the blueprint.
 Where did McCormack learn this wonderful balance of over-theatrical camp with an icy, realistic serenity?
 And before John Waters became obsessed with her?